groupdocs-total/GroupDocs.Total-Docs/java/product-overview.md

 toc: True
 ---

-GroupDocs.Total for Java is a comprehensive suite of Java libraries for document manipulation and management.
-It provides a wide range of features and tools for working with various file formats such as Word, Excel, PowerPoint, PDF, images and more.
-This product is designed to assist Java developers in creating, editing, converting, and managing documents within their applications, offering capabilities including document viewing, annotation, and comparison.
-GroupDocs.Total for Java aims to streamline the development process by providing a unified solution for document-related tasks in Java applications.
+GroupDocs.Total for Java is a comprehensive suite of document automation .NET on-premise APIs offered by GroupDocs.
+We compile it monthly to ensure you have access to the latest versions of our document manipulation APIs.

+With GroupDocs.Total for Java, developers can leverage all our APIs with a single license.
+Alternatively, you also have the option to order any individual API separately.

+The products included in the GroupDocs.Total for Java suite are listed below.

 | Product | Description |
 |:--|---|